 Table of Contents

-This article describes the installation planning.
-For on-site deployment and equipment configuration on the Climkit platform, please refer to the links at the end of the article.
+This article describes installation planning.
+For on-site implementation and equipment configuration on the Climkit platform, please refer to the links at the end of the article.

-1. Electric Vehicle Charging Station Management - Standard Installation
+1. Management of Electric Vehicle Charging Stations - Typical Installation

-The standard case illustrated in this section involves installing basic infrastructure in a building already equipped, or simultaneously equipped, with the Climkit solution for electricity management and metering within the framework of an RCP with a single grid connection.
+The standard case illustrated in this section consists of installing basic infrastructure in a building already equipped, or simultaneously equipped, with the Climkit solution for electricity and metering management within an RCP framework, featuring a single connection to the distribution grid.

-The system consists of installing charging stations in the building's collective parking area.
-The stations communicate with the Climkit Gateway via a LAN network (cabled or Wi-Fi) and use the standard OCPP communication protocol.
+The system involves installing charging stations in the building's communal parking area.
+The stations communicate with the Climkit Gateway via a LAN network (wired or Wi-Fi) and utilize the standard OCPP communication protocol.

-Through this communication, the Climkit Gateway regulates the available power allocated to the stations based on the available energy and manages user access, where users identify themselves via RFID badges.
+Through this communication, the Climkit Gateway regulates the power available allocated to the stations based on available energy and manages user access, where users identify themselves using RFID badges.

-Other installation variations are explained further down under "Other configurations depending on the site type".
+Other installation variants are explained below under "Other configurations depending on site type."

 Flat Cable

 It is recommended to install a flat cable to bring electricity to each parking space.
-This solution facilitates the progressive installation of charging stations as residents wish to equip themselves.
-This approach corresponds to level C1 of the SIA 2060 standard.
+This solution facilitates the progressive installation of charging stations as residents opt to equip themselves.
+This approach complies with level C1 of the SIA 2060 standard.

 Electrical Connection

-The flat cable is powered from the electrical panel via a 3P+N LS circuit breaker of maximum 63A.
+The flat cable is supplied from the electrical panel via a 3P+N LS circuit breaker with a maximum rating of 63A.

 The connection is made as follows:

-- A dedicated outgoing line in the electrical panel with a 63A circuit breaker
+- A dedicated feeder in the electrical panel with a 63A circuit breaker

 - A dedicated meter installed at the same level as the other consumers' meters (behind the input meter and never behind the common area meter)

-Each outgoing line corresponds to a distribution zone.
-Although the number of stations per zone is technically unlimited, it is recommended not to exceed 30 stations per zone and to provide an additional outgoing line beyond this threshold.
+Each feeder corresponds to a distribution zone.
+Although the number of stations per zone is technically unlimited, it is recommended not to exceed 30 stations per zone and to provide an additional feeder beyond this threshold.

-The Gateway reads the instantaneous amperage of the input meter and regulates the charging power of the stations accordingly, to prevent tripping the main circuit breaker or the zone's circuit breaker.
+The Gateway reads the instantaneous amperage of the input meter and regulates the charging power of the stations accordingly, to prevent the tripping of the main circuit breaker or the zone circuit breaker.

 Wi-Fi access points are positioned to cover the entire parking area with sufficient signal.
-Their distribution takes into account signal attenuation caused by conduits, ceiling-mounted equipment, and parked vehicles, to ensure a stable connection for the stations.
+Their distribution takes into account signal attenuation caused by conduits, ceiling equipment, and parked vehicles to ensure a stable connection for the stations.

 Climkit Offer

-The standard Climkit offer includes the elements necessary for system operation: hardware, software functionalities, as well as the related setup services.
+The standard Climkit offer groups the necessary elements for the system's operation: hardware equipment, software functionalities, as well as services related to the setup.

 All hardware is supplied preconfigured to simplify installation and ensure correct meter communication.